Sobiii/CancerMetastasisPrediction---Ensemble_ML_Techniques/README.md

 ## Results

-The stacked ensemble model demonstrates high accuracy in predicting the metastasis period of breast cancer.
-Using residual-based features enhances the model's predictive capability accomplishing an RMSE value of 82.07 on an unseen test set.
+The stacked ensemble model shows promising potential in predicting the metastasis period of breast cancer.
+Incorporating residual-based features enhances the model's predictive capability, achieving an RMSE value of 82.07 on an unseen test set.
+This means that, on average, the model's predictions differ from the actual metastasis periods by approximately 82.07 months.

+While an RMSE of 82.07 months indicates a significant average deviation in individual predictions, it provides a structured framework for understanding the progression of breast cancer metastasis over extended periods.
+This insight could potentially aid healthcare providers in anticipating the need for intensified monitoring or treatment adjustments earlier than conventional methods might allow.

+Looking ahead, future iterations of the project could focus on reducing the RMSE through several avenues.
+Refining feature selection processes, incorporating more comprehensive patient data, and exploring advanced machine learning techniques such as deep learning architectures could all contribute to improving the model's accuracy.
+Lowering the RMSE would enhance the model's reliability in predicting metastasis timelines, thereby bolstering its utility in clinical decision-making and ultimately improving patient outcomes in oncology.